 Birds molecular sexing, how is it done?

 The molecular sexing of birds is a simple process.
-We take a biological sample, is analysed in the laboratory and the sex of the bird is determined.
-This description, although it is right, is similar to be contented
+We take a biological sample, is analyzed in the laboratory and the sex of the bird is determined.
+This description, although it is right, is similar to

 The essential is invisible to the eyes

 When Saint-Exupery wrote that sentence for the “Little Prince” it seemed he was predicting the description of the DNA made by Watson and Crik 10 years later.
 When we are unable to distinguish males and females based on their plumage or size (among others) we have to rely on the genetic material to determine the sex of the bird.
 DNA, the mysterious code that encloses our evolutionary history and determines who we are, is the ace up our sleeve that will let us get to know the sex of our birds.
 Our mission in the laboratory is making visible “the essential” and concluding if that DNA belongs to a male or a female.
 How do we do it?
 First, we need to find a region of the DNA that let us distinguish males from females (a genetic marker) and after that we have to be able to visualize that marker in order to know the sex of the bird.

 A factory of DNA in a drop of water